SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 8. Configure pipeline

 - Click on *Service Marketplace* or *Instances and Subscriptions*
-- Find *Continuous Integration & Delivery*
+- Find *Continuous Integration & Delivery* (you might use the search functionality)
 - Click on “Go to application”

  ![configure pipeline](./images/cicd2.png)